💳 Pay 2x free of charge for purchases over €70

 6. Complete your daily routine with our probiotics developed for endometriosis

-Its formulation has been developed over 1 year by digestive health experts to specifically target the causes of digestive disorders in women suffering from endometriosis.
+Its formulation has been developed for over 1 year by digestive health experts to specifically target the causes of digestive disorders in women suffering from endometriosis.

-Discover the opinions of those for whom this probiotic has already changed their daily lives by clicking here.
+Discover the opinions of those for whom this probiotic has already changed their daily lives by clicking here .

 2. Foods to avoid